-Boaz said “for you have not gone after a younger man, whether rich or poor ” Ruth 3:10 Meaning he did not consider himself the greatest prospect for young beautiful Ruth.
+Boaz said “for you have not gone after a younger man, whether rich or poor ” Ruth 3:10 Meaning he did not consider himself the greatest prospect for Ruth.
 Furthermore, someone else was in line to marry Ruth!
 They were not the starry-eyed “perfect couple” we make them out to be!

-My husband and I are familiar with “imperfect match.”
+My husband and I are familiar with being an “imperfect match.”

 And Tommy, a distant friend at that time, had said “no” to anything more than a friendship two years earlier (You can read our story in my book Blues to Bliss:Creating Your Happily Ever After in the Early Years).

 He didn’t like the same music I liked, and his favorite t-shirt was an atrocity to my eyes.
-He was hardworking, but he wasn’t loaded.
-Neither was I. Our entire wedding was a faith project.
+He was hardworking, but he wasn’t rich (and neither was I.) Our wedding was a faith project.